Bureau of Land Management: Law enforcement and security

-The BLM, through its Office of Law Enforcement & Security, functions as a federal law enforcement agency of the United States Government.
+The BLM, through its Office of Law Enforcement and Security, functions as a federal law enforcement agency of the United States Government.
 BLM law enforcement rangers and special agents receive their training through Federal Law Enforcement Training Centers (FLETC).
 Full-time staffing for these positions approaches 300.

 Uniformed rangers enforce laws and regulations governing BLM lands and resources.
 As part of that mission, these BLM rangers carry firearms and defensive equipment, make arrests, execute search warrants, complete reports and testify in court.
 They seek to establish a regular and recurring presence on a vast amount of public lands, roads and recreation sites.
 They focus on the protection of natural and cultural resources, other BLM employees and visitors.
 Given the many locations of BLM public lands, these rangers use canines, helicopters, snowmobiles, dirt bikes and boats to perform their duties.

 By contrast BLM special agents are criminal investigators who plan and conduct investigations concerning possible violations of criminal and administrative provisions of the BLM and other statutes under the United States Code.
 Special agents are normally plain clothes officers who carry concealed firearms and other defensive equipment, make arrests, carry out complex criminal investigations, present cases for prosecution to local United States Attorneys and prepare investigative reports.
 Criminal investigators occasionally conduct internal and civil claim investigations.

+The current sidearm is the SIG Sauer P320 chambered in 9mm which is replacing the SIG Sauer P226/P229 both chambered in .40 S&W.